nlsy-links/NlsyLinks/about_collaborators.md

 ## Vanderbilt University Psychological Sciences
 The [Psychological Sciences Dept](http://www.vanderbilt.edu/psychological_sciences/) of [Vandebilt University](http://www.vanderbilt.edu/) serve as the primary money getters zzzzzzzzzzzz.
 Current members are [Joe Rodgers](http://www.vanderbilt.edu/psychological_sciences/bio/joe-rodgers) and [S. Mason Garrison](http://www.smasongarrison.com).

+The current work on the NLSY Kinship links has been supported by NIH Grant R01-HD065865 (May 1, 2011 to December 31, 2014;  Joe Rodgers, PI).
+Previous kinship linking activity was supported by two previous NIH grants, the first in the 1990s, the second in the early 2000s.

 <a href="http://www.vanderbilt.edu/psychological_sciences/">
   <img src="./images/vuheader.jpg" alt="Vanderbilt" style="width: 500px;"/>